What Are the Best NYC Public Schools

 Some neighborhoods have excellent zoned learning institutions, especially elementary and middle ones, and you can enroll your kid with proper documents, including proof of address.
 It’s imperative to give the correct address, since educational authorities may make a home visit to see if a kid actually lives there.

-Based on city’s areas, there are five county education districts:
+Based on the city’s areas, there are five county education districts:

 - Bronx County